 - 36. Prior to any earthworks commencing on site, The Consent Holder shall prepare a Construction Noise and Vibration Management Plan (CNVMP).
-This Plan shall be forwarded no later than 10 working days prior to works commencing to Council's Monitoring Officer for approval.
-The CNVMP shall be prepared in accordance with the Styles Group Construction and Noise Vibration Assessment Maitahi Village_dated 11 June 2025.
+This Plan shall be forwarded no later than 10 working days prior to works commencing to Council's Monitoring Officer Team Leader Environmental Compliance for approval review.
+The CNVMP shall be prepared in accordance with the Styles Group Construction and Noise Vibration Assessment Maitahi Village dated 11 June 2025.
 The objective of the CNVMP is to set out the methods and procedures that will be used to ensure compliance with the hours of work and noise and vibration controls in these conditions. - 37.
-The CNVMP shall provide as a minimum, the following details: - a) The relevant conditions setting out limits on noise levels, vibration levels and hours of work - b) The programme of works and consented hours of construction work.
+The CNVMP shall provide as a minimum, the following details: - a) The relevant conditions setting out limits on noise levels, vibration levels and hours of work